conortierney/pands-project/README.md

 ## Steps to complete project

-My approach to the project was to break down it down into smaller parts to write code, review the output of the files and generate a program analysisng the Iris data set.
+My approach to the project was to break down it down into smaller parts to write code, review the output of the files and generate a program analysing the Iris data set.

 1. Import Python libraries needed to run the code.
 2. Import the Iris data set from a downloaded .csv file.
-3. Read in the data frame to summaries the species variables to a .txt file fo analysis.
+3. Read in the data frame to summarize the species variables to a .txt file fo analysis.
 4. Define each species of flower before plotting the Histograms.
 5. Generate Histograms (png files) for each of the 4 variables.
 6. Gnerate Scatterplots (png files) for each pair of variables.